GreenGriffle/Rosie-Digi-Lec/Final Project/Final Project Write Up.md

 ## The hat of ridiculous permission

 This hat became a great playground for testing ways in which I could try to combine my design practice with my interests.
 I've always loved costume, and wearables.
 I'm also very interested in moments when people use costume to put down the usual social norms.
 So this hat ticked all those boxes.
+This also became one of the main projects I spoke about in my end of year review, and I wrote about the concepts I was exploring in my writtting class "Design Criticism"

 ## Project goals.